Progress in euro zone talks on Greece, no deal yet

 The prime minister’s New Democracy party and the Socialist PASOK have between them 160 deputies, nine more than they need for an absolute majority in parliament.

-But the third party in the coalition, Democratic Left, refuses to back the proposed new labor laws, making next week’s vote unpredictable.
+But the third party in the coalition, Democratic Left, refuses to back the proposed new labor laws which could tempt other deputies to defect and leave the government facing an unpredictable vote next week.
 The privatization measure passed by just 149 votes to 139 on Wednesday.

 “What would happen if the deal isn’t passed and the country is led to chaos?”
 Samaras said in a statement.
 “Such dangers must be avoided.
 That is the responsibility of each party and every lawmaker individually.”